DataBassGit/AgentForge/docs/ToolsAndActions/Overview.md

 ## **Actions Overview**

-**Actions** are structured sequences of one or more Tools, designed to accomplish complex tasks.
-They allow the chaining of tool functionalities to achieve a desired outcome, orchestrated via YAML files which describe the process flow and inter-tool dynamics.
+**Actions** are structured sequences of one or more **Tools**, designed to accomplish complex tasks.
+They allow the chaining of tool functionalities to achieve a desired outcome, orchestrated via **YAML** files which describe the process flow and inter-tool dynamics.

 **Detailed Guide**: To understand Actions in depth, including how to create and manage them, refer to [Actions Detailed Guide](Actions.md).